SinisterRectus/Discordia/docs/client.md

 - password - *string*
 - token - *string*

 Calls the `loginWithEmail` or `loginWithToken` and `connectWebsocket` methods from within a coroutine.
 If you do not want to manually manage coroutines and the connection process, use this method to run your client.
-If an email address and password are provided, the client will be considered a regular user.
-If a token is provided, the client will be considered a bot.
+A token may be used for any account, while an email address and password may be used only for regular user accounts.

+#### `stop()`
+The opposite of `run`.
+Calls the `logout` and `disconnectWebsocket` methods before terminating the program.

 #### `loginWithEmail(email, password)`
 - email - *string*
 - password - *string*

-Authenticates the user by either getting a token a local cache file or from Discord via `getToken`.
+Authenticates the user by either getting a token from a local cache file or from Discord via `getToken`.
 Called by `run` from within a coroutine.
 This cannot be used for bot accounts.

 #### `loginWithToken(token)`
 - token - *string*